datacommonsorg/docsite/glossary.md

 - **[Scaling factor](https://datacommons.org/browser/scalingFactor)**

-Factor by which a measurement is adjusted to fit a certain format.
-For example, a proportion of 0.05 displayed as 5% has a scaling factor of 100.
+Property of statistical variables indicating factor by which a measurement is multiplied to fit a certain format.
+For example, a proportion of 0.05 displayed as 5% has a scaling factor of 100, since 5 is equal to 0.05 multiplied by 0.05.